2024 Lanka Premier League: Background

 On 16 February 2024, it was announced that the fifth season of the tournament would begin on July 1, 2024, two days after the conclusion of the 2024 ICC Men's T20 World Cup.

 Dambulla Aura was purchased by Imperial Sports Group, who renamed it Dambulla Thunders.
-But later, LPL terminated the Dambulla Thunders contract when its co-owner Tamim Rahman was arrested for match-fixing charges.
+But later, LPL terminated the Dambulla Thunders contract when its co-owner Tamim Rahman was arrested on match-fixing charges.
 Following that, Sequoia Consultants through DeSilva Holdings got ownership of the Dambulla franchise and renamed it Dambulla Sixers.
 Galle Titans changed to Galle Marvels after Cricket Marvels LLC owned by Prem Thakkar acquired the franchise.
 B-Love Kandy was terminated due to violation of contractual obligations and were replaced by Kandy Falcons.

 Michael Clarke was announced as the brand ambassador for LPL 2024.

-Matches at LPL 2024 will feature two "power-blast overs", which will be the 16th and 17th overs of each completed innings, where a maximum of four fielders will be allowed outside the 30-yard circle.
+Matches at LPL 2024 featured two "power-blast overs", which would be the 16th and 17th overs of each completed innings, where a maximum of four fielders were allowed outside the 30-yard circle.